-3 What the parties don't know
+3 What the parties do not know (due to the veil of ignorance, §24)

-The veil of ignorance prevents them from knowing (§24):

 - 1. Who they are.

 - 2. Their natural abilities.

 - 3. Their place in society.

 - 4. Their conception of the good.

 - 5. Their attitude towards risk.

-- What their society is like, its levels of economic development and civilization, etc.
+- 6. What their society is like, its levels of economic development and civilization, etc.

-Why? "we must nullify the effects of specific contingencies which put men at odds and tempt them to exploit social and natural circumstances to their own advantage" (p.
-118).
-Eliminate bias due to "arbitrary contingencies" (p.
-122).
+Why? "we must nullify the effects of specific contingencies which put men at odds and tempt them to exploit social and natural circumstances to their own advantage" (118) and eliminate bias due to "arbitrary contingencies" (122).